Featured image of post Lightweight Docker in WSL without Docker Desktop

 ExecStart=/usr/bin/dockerd -H fd:// -H tcp://0.0.0.0:2375 --containerd=/run/containerd/containerd.sock

-If starting with a profile script Link to this section
+If starting with a profile script (no systemd) Link to this section

 1